 What is harissa?

-I recommend at least adding some onion, as it caramelizes really nicely to give a good base, and a mix of root vegetables and others is good, too.
+The vegetables here are by no means fixed.
+They are really easy to change to what you have and what you prefer.
+I recommend at least adding some onion, as it caramelizes really nicely to give a good base, and I like to have a mix of textures, color and flavors.
 But really, it's completely up to you.

-These harissa roasted vegetables is a great minimal-effort dish that's hearty and full of flavor.
+These harissa roasted vegetables are a great minimal-effort dish that's hearty and full of flavor.
 It's perfect on a cold night to warm you and fill you up, with the tasty roast vegetables given that bit of spice, though it would be great any time.
 Sometimes the best meals are the easiest, and a bonus when they are healthy too.

 Looking for more vegetarian meals?
 Try these: